 Full time MSc students will study modules totalling 180 credits over 12 months.
 If you study part time you will study fewer modules in each year.

-You will take compulsory modules, including our innovative Professional Skills for Health Data Analysts module, designed to give you the skills and experience to work effectively in research, public health or health services research.
-It includes, for example, ethics, academic writing for publication, consultancy, management and leadership skills.
+You will take compulsory modules, including our innovative Professional Skills for Health Data Analysts module.
+The course is designed to give you the skills and experience to work effectively in research, public health or health services research.
+It covers; ethics, academic writing for publication, consultancy, management and leadership skills.

-The programme will train scientists in the cutting-edge quantitative skills needed for health research; with the proficient expertise required to be able to work in a variety of fields related to health, together with in-depth knowledge and nurtured in thinking that yields the ability to undertake robust scientific enquiry using health data of various kinds.
+The course will train scientists in the cutting-edge quantitative skills needed for health research.
+You'll develop the proficient expertise required to be able to work in a variety of fields related to health.
+You'll also gain in-depth knowledge and will be nurtured in the type of thinking that yields the ability to undertake robust scientific enquiry using health data of various kinds.

-The programme will provide strong foundations in the skills and knowledge of data analytics with relevance to health; we will stretch students to acquire and implement advanced techniques through optional modules that will allow their learning to be tailored towards discipline-specific paths appropriate to their future planned career.
+The course will provide strong foundations in the skills and knowledge of data analytics with relevance to health.
+We stretch you to acquire and implement advanced techniques through optional modules.
+These modules allow your learning to be tailored towards discipline-specific paths appropriate to your future career.

-At graduation, students will find themselves at the forefront of the discipline of health data analytics, with advanced knowledge and skills appropriate to all and any careers involving observational health data.
+By graduation, you'll be at the forefront of the discipline of health data analytics, with advanced knowledge and skills appropriate to careers involving observational health data.

 - A focus on statistical methods for observational health and health services research;